South Dundas: History

 The county was named in 1792 to honour Henry Dundas, who was Lord Advocate for Scotland and Colonial Secretary at the time.
 Matilda and Williamsburgh were two of Upper Canada's original eight Royal Townships.
 The northern portions of Matilda and Williamsburg townships were separated in 1798 to form the new townships of Mountain and Winchester within Dundas County.

 The McIntosh apple was discovered and cultivated in South Dundas near Williamsburg.
 John McIntosh's parents emigrated from Inverness, Scotland to the Mohawk Valley in New York, and John moved to Upper Canada in 1796.
 In 1811 he acquired a farm in Dundela, and while clearing the land of second growth discovered several apple seedlings.
 He transplanted these, and one bore the superior fruit which became famous as the McIntosh Red apple.
 John's son Allan established a nursery and promoted this new species extensively.
 It was widely acclaimed in Ontario and the northern United States, and was introduced into British Columbia about 1910.

 During the War of 1812, several battles were fought in Dundas County, present day South Dundas.
-The Battle of Matilda, Battle of Doran's Farm, and the Battle of Crysler's Farm were all fought in Dundas along the St. Lawrence River.
+The Battle of Matilda, Battle of Point Iroquois, Skirmish at Doran's Farm, and the Battle of Crysler's Farm were all fought in Dundas County along the St. Lawrence River.
 As well, the Dundas Militia built numerous earthworks and breastworks along the river to fortify the area from attack, in 1814, the earthwork at Point Iroquois was expanded to include a blockhouse, but due to the construction so late in the war, and the relative peace, the fort was called Fort Needless.

 Morrisburg took its name from James Morris, Canada's first postmaster general.
 Morris also played an important role in canal-building in the area.